‘Teen Mom’ Bombshell! Star Tyler Baltierra Admits ‘Cheating’ On Caitlynn Lowell

 — OK!
 Magazine USA (@OKMagazine) February 14, 2017

 Hollywood Life reports that the rumors first surfaced when a blind item revealed the news on the site, Crazy Days and Nights.
-“The MTV cameras have turned a blind eye to the cheating by this significant other of a OG Teen Mom because it doesn’t fit in the storyline for this season for the couple,” the source claimed.
+“The MTV cameras have turned a blind eye to the cheating by this significant other of an OG Teen Mom because it doesn’t fit in the storyline for this season for the couple,” the source claimed.

 Of course, Lowell was only joking and her post prompted Baltierra to get in on the action.
 “Damn it!
 We really tried keeping that a secret too!” he chimed in.
 “Well I’m sorry, I couldn’t resist her/him… idk it was dark and I was drunk.”